davidroman0O/gronos/readme.md

 Gronos is a minimalistic concurrent application management tool.

-It manage multiple concurrent applications, with features like dynamic application addition, customizable execution modes, and built-in error handling.
+It manages multiple concurrent applications, with features like dynamic application addition, customizable execution modes, and built-in error handling.

-I was tired of writting the same boilerplates all the time so I wrote `gronos`, my now go-to for bootstrapping the runtime of my apps.
+I was tired of writing the same boilerplates all the time so I wrote `gronos`, my now go-to for bootstrapping the runtime of my apps.

 ## Features